alttch/bma-info/eva4/quickstart.rst

 ==========================

 Thank you for being interested in EVA ICS!
-Our goal is to make EVA ICS the world-fastest, the most reliable, flexible, modern and easy-to use cloud-SCADA.
+Our goal is to make EVA ICS the world-fastest, the most reliable, flexible, modern and easy-to use SCADA/extended automation platform.

 If you are looking for industrial automation solution, we are sure that EVA ICS perfectly fits your needs.